twrecked/pyaarlo/README.md

 #### Differences from Pyarlo

+_Note: I plan to introduce a synchronous mode to address this difference._

 The biggest difference is changes don't happen immediately.
 The following code under Pyaarlo might not work:

 ```python